May 17, 2018

 Susquehanna University students will embark on two new Global Opportunities (GO Short) programs that will take them to South America.
 Upon their return, students will take a credit-bearing reflection course to consider how their cross-cultural experience informed their view of the world and themselves.

-GO Cusco will take students to Cusco, Chile, a Spanish colonial city and former capital of the Incan Empire located high in the Andes Mountains.
+GO Cusco will take students to Cusco, Peru, a Spanish colonial city and former capital of the Incan Empire located high in the Andes Mountains.

 Students will observe how indigenous heritage and influences of Spanish colonialism are interwoven in Cusco, a UNESCO World Heritage Site.
 They will learn about life in rural communities and volunteer in a service project at a primary school outside of Cusco.
 Students will also visit the seaside capital, Lima, and take an exciting trip through the beautiful Sacred Valley.
 They will explore the ruins at Pisac, Ollantaytambo, Maras and Moray, and Machu Picchu where they will learn about ancient Incan architectural, medical and farming practices.

 Students travel to Peru this month.